 Retaining clients stabilizes your agency's cash flow and creates a predictable business environment where you can plan and scale operations effectively.
 It's not just about maintaining a revenue stream; it's about fostering partnerships that will advocate for your brand.

 Beyond establishing a revenue stream, retention also creates a wealth of business development opportunities from your existing account portfolio.
-Oftentimes, it can be easier to upsell someone who has already bought into your agency’s services rather than convincing a new business to place their trust in your own.
+Oftentimes, it can be easier to upsell someone who has already bought into your agency’s services rather than convincing a new business to place their trust in you.

 This stems from the trust that you’ve worked hard to establish at your agency with your clients.
 Long-term clients become collaborative partners in strategic thinking, creating a synergy that new client engagements often lack.
 This depth and understanding of a client's business not only streamline the project cycles but often lead to referral opportunities that no amount of cold calling can match.